tableau/connector-plugin-sdk/docs/oauth.md

 If the authorization server supports dynamic port ranges for native applications then that should be used.
 This is the default behavior for Tableau OAuth clients.
 For example `http://localhost:*/Callback`.

 If the authorization server does not support this, then enable OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL, and specify a set of `<redirectUrisDesktop>` in the OAuth config.

+### redirectUrisDesktop Format
-The redirectUrisDesktop must be of the form `http://localhost:[portnumber]/Callback`.
-If you need to use loopback address, you can enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS, but the `<redirectUrisDesktop>` should still specify localhost.
+- Before Tableau 2023.1, the redirectUrisDesktop must be of the form `http://localhost:[portnumber]/Callback`.
+If you need to use loopback address other than localhost, you can enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS, but the `<redirectUrisDesktop>` should still specify localhost.
 The callback at runtime will be rewritten to something like http://127.0.0.1:55555/Callback.
+- Starting in Tableau 2023.1, You can use any valid loopback address like `http://localhost:[portnumber]/Callback`, `http://127.0.0.1:[portnumber]/Callback`(IPv4), `http://[::1]:[portnumber]/Callback`(IPv6).
+If you use loopback address other than localhost, enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS as well.

 For more information on see [RFC 8252: Loopback Interface Redirection](https://datatracker.ietf.org/doc/html/rfc8252#section-7.3).